jeff-hykin/Rebex/README.md

 # Current State
 The expressions themselves and the stability is at version 0.9.<br>
 But integration and code structure are at the 0.3 level (should change soon).<br>
-The 1.0 vserion should be a refined Ruby function converting rebex into Regex.<br>
+The 1.0 version should be a refined Ruby function converting rebex into Regex.<br>
 I need to clean up the code and add good error messages before getting to the 1.0 version.<br>
 The 2.0 version should be a string find/replace/parse toolkit for Ruby.<br>